jazzband/django-admin-sortable/README.md

 ### Status
 django-admin-sortable is currently used in production.

-### What's new in 2.1.7?
+### What's new in 2.1.8?
-- Bug fix for inlines that caused sorting to stop working.
+- Bug fix for sorting a queryset where a search may have been performed.

 ### Future
 - Better template support for foreign keys that are self referential.
 If someone would like to take on rendering recursive sortables, that would be super.